Lerxjp/CSSE1001/README.md

-CSSE1001 UQ sem 2 2019 course repository
+# CSSE1001 UQ sem 2 2019 course repository

-This is a repository to track and document the course work for csse1001
+This repository is to track assignments for UQ CSSE1001 course taken semester 2 2019.

-A1
+## Assignments completed

+### A1 -  Sudo Mario Bros
+A simplistic 2D platformer game with python.

-A2
+### A2 - Sleeping coders
+Card game base on the childrens card game, Sleeping Queens.

-A3
+### A3 - Mario
+Extended mario style 2D-platformer written in python using tkinter.